 Head up Sugarloaf Mountain: Taking the cable car up Sugarloaf Mountain was my favorite activity we did in Rio de Janeiro.
 We headed up just before sunset to catch amazing views of the city and the surrounding mountains.
 Honestly, this is a must-do in Brazil!

 Visiting Christ the Redeemer: This is one of the most popular things to do in Brazil.
 Honestly to me, it wasn’t that amazing and a little bit of a tourist trap.
 However, it’s one of the 7 Wonders of the World so it’s worth a visit.
 We actually hiked up instead of taking a bus and really enjoyed the walk.
 We saw monkeys along the way and save ourselves some money too!
 You can do this highly-rated tour that combines a visit to Christ the Redeemer with Sugarloaf Mountain.

 Explore Copacabana Beach: There isn’t a beach in the world with the atmosphere of Copacabana Beach.
 It really has to be seen to be believed!
 Be sure to give yourself an entire day here and head down for coconuts, cocktails, or beers on the beach.
-Of course there are plenty of other amazing beaches in Rio de Janeiro to check out, so make sure you explore.
+Of course, there are plenty of other amazing beaches in Rio de Janeiro to check out, so make sure you explore.

 Without a doubt, Rio de Janeiro lives up to its reputation as one of the greatest cities in South America and a highlight of traveling Brazil.